jaeksoft/opensearchserver/src/doc/en/documentation/faq%7Cfrequently_asked_questions%7C2/querying/how_to_sort_on_specific_field_then_on_relevance.md

       ]
     }

-But documents with the same `price` value aren't displayed in any specific order.
+However, documents with the same `price` value aren't displayed in any specific order.

-A second tier of sorting can be added, using `score`. `score` is not a real field within the index for these documents -- it is information that can be used while querrying to sort documents.
+A trick to better order such results is to use the relevance score. `score` is not a real field within the index for these documents -- it is a relevance rank calculated during the querrying.
+However, it can be used as a second tier of sorting while running the querry.

     {
       "query" : "phone",